prabhuramachandran/py3dviz-scipy22/README.md

 ```
 $ conda create -n py3dviz
 $ conda activate py3dviz  # or source activate mayavi
-$ conda install -c conda-forge numpy jupyter ipywidgets ipyevents mayavi
+$ conda install -c conda-forge numpy jupyter ipywidgets ipyevents mayavi itkwidgets
 ```

+As of June 16th, 2022, this will install python-3.8.13, Mayavi-4.7.4 and
+itkwidgets-0.32.

+In case we have a new release after these which may be necessary as the latest release will incorporate better interactions between Mayavi and itkwidgets.
+If the version on conda-forge is not updated in time before the tutorial, you can do the following to obtain the latest versions.
 We remove the mayavi from conda as it is an older version.

 ```
 $ conda remove mayavi